The Strength of Local Structures in Decentralized Network Formation

 \section{Abstract}

-I study dynamic network formation games in which agents assign arbitrary values to network structures.
-Any such game admits an equivalent representation in terms of the values agents assign to its sub-structures, linking local valuations to equilibrium behavior.
-The game is a potential game precisely when all participants in a structure value it equally, yielding a closed-form stationary distribution.
+I study dynamic network formation games in which agents meet stochastically and form links based on their valuation of the network.
+I show that these games can be represented in terms of the values agents assign to network sub-structures.
+Particularly, this characterizes potential games as those where all participants in a structure value it equally.
 When valuations are restricted to a finite set of repeated sub-structures, or \textit{motifs}, the model exhibits \textit{phase transitions}: small changes in motif values cause discontinuous shifts in network density.

 {\it JEL Classification:} C73, D85, C72 \\ {\it Keywords:} Random Networks, Graph Limits, Phase Transitions.